 About RRU Counselling

 Life can be complicated.
 This is especially true when you are trying to juggle your life and your learning.
 We recognize that from time to time personal issues may arise that may have a profound effect on your life.
 To support you during difficult times, RRU offers a voluntary, free personal counselling service to provide confidential information and referrals, counselling and support.
-Students can access one-time support, or short-term ongoing counselling (usually three - five sessions) as required.
-Counselling is provided in-person, over the phone and via email.
+Students can access one-time support, or short-term ongoing counselling (usually up to five sessions).
+Counselling is provided in-person, over the phone, via Skype and via email.